DFE-Digital/cf-monitoring/README.md

 Wrapper module abstracting all the other modules.
 It should be sufficient for most use cases but underlying modules can also be used directly.

+The prometheus all module will create two instances of the Prometheus application, by doing this we can prevent large queries from impacting the metric collection process.

+### Scraper
+The scraper version of the Prometheus application has the configuration required to collect metrics from their given locations and raise alerts sending them to the [alertmanager](alertmanager/README.md).

+### Read Only
+The ReadOnly version of the Prometheus application is used by [Grafana](grafana/README.md) as a data source.

 ## Minimal configuration

 ```hcl